 Please note, Qorvo has not banned all Conflict Minerals from the DRC and adjoining countries (Angola, Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, and Zambia) – just those mineral sources that are being used to fund armed conflict.

-If you are interested in diving deeper into the details of the Conflict Mineral law, SEC regulations implementing the Dodd-Frank Act, and recommended guidance for complying with the regulations, some good resources are available at:
+If you are interested in more information on the Conflict Mineral law, SEC regulations implementing the Dodd-Frank Act, and recommended guidance for complying with the regulations, some good resources are available at:

 Tools to Gather Conflict Mineral Sourcing Information

-Qorvo is a member of the Conflict Free Sourcing Initiative (CFSI), and has adopted the CFSI tools for the management of Conflict Minerals, including the CFSI's Conflict Minerals Reporting Template (CMRT).
+Qorvo is a member of the Responsible Minerals Initiative, or “RMI” (formerly the Conflict-Free Sourcing Initiative, or “CFSI”), and has adopted the RMI tools for the management of Conflict Minerals, including the RMI’s Conflict Minerals Reporting Template (CMRT).
 We require that our suppliers use the CMRT to report the tin, tantalum, tungsten and gold smelters used in the components and materials sold to Qorvo.
-The CMRT is updated frequently and the latest version can be downloaded at http://www.conflictfreesourcing.org/conflict-minerals-reporting-template/.
+The CMRT is updated frequently and the latest version can be downloaded at http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/.

 What will Qorvo focus on in reviewing your Conflict Mineral information?